dekuNukem/duckyPad/purchase_information.md

 If you do get one, I'd love to hear how you think of this product.

-Your feedback would be immensely helpful in improving this project in preparation for a wider launch!
+Your feedback would be immensely helpful in improving this project for a wider launch!

 ## Questions or Comments?